 - Low blood pressure,

 As the disease progresses, things become much more severe if left untreated.
 Your dog could even suffer from blindness, seizures, or paralysis.
-Another type of meningitis that your dog may have been exposed to is known as granulomatous meningoencephalitis and is mostly caused by a canine distemper virus.
+Another type of meningitis your dog may have been exposed to is granulomatous meningoencephalitis, mainly caused by a canine distemper virus.

-You can be sure that he or she is getting the care that they need right away which could mean the difference between life and death as well as a small vet bill vs a large one.
-Because if there’s one thing that we’re sure of around IndulgeYourPet is that going to the vet can be expensive, and it can get really expensive when dealing with a serious medical condition like meningitis.
-Which brings us to our next topic which is…
+You can be sure they are getting the care they need right away, which could mean the difference between life and death: a small vet bill vs. a large one.
+If there’s one thing we’re sure of around IndulgeYourPet, it is that going to the vet can be expensive.
+It can get costly when dealing with a severe medical condition like meningitis.
+This brings us to our next topic, which is…

 Cost of Treatment

-Meningitis is a serious disease and recovering from it is not easy.
-First, the diagnosis process isn’t always that clear cut, especially if you don’t even know what viruses or infections your dog is suffering from.
+Meningitis is a severe disease, and recovering from it is not easy.
+First, the diagnosis process isn’t always clear-cut, especially if you don’t know what viruses or infections your dog suffers from.
 Second, there will be a lot of lab work to get to a diagnosis – all of that is expensive.

-Diagnosis alone will likely cost between $200-1000.
+, Diagnosis alone will likely cost between $200-1000.
 And then that’s when the actual cost of treatment kicks in.
-Now, what those costs will be can vary significantly, mainly depending on whether or not your dog needs to remain overnight in the vet clinic, needs IVs or just medication.
+Those costs can vary significantly, depending on whether your dog needs to remain overnight in the vet clinic, needs IVs, or just medication.

 For your dog to truly recover, be mentally prepared to pay $3000.
 If it’s anything less than that, you’ll feel more relieved.
-Which brings us to the last topic that we would want to encourage you to check out which is the possibility of purchasing a pet insurance policy.
+This brings us to the last topic that we want to encourage you to check out: the possibility of purchasing a pet insurance policy.
 This way, if your other pets encounter a similar diagnosis or suffer an injury that might also require extensive vet care, you won’t be on the hook for 100% of those costs.